lac-dcc/Nisse/README.md

 # Nisse
-This repository contains a suite of LLVM passes that implement [Ball Larus Optimal Edge Profiling](https://dl.acm.org/doi/10.1145/183432.183527).
+This repository contains a suite of LLVM passes that implement [Knuth, D.E., Stevenson, F.R.
+Optimal measurement points for program frequency counts.](https://doi.org/10.1007/BF01951942).
-To reduce the overhead of Ball-Larus instrumentation, we avoid inserting counters on loops with [well-founded](https://en.wikipedia.org/wiki/Well-founded_relation) induction variables.
+To reduce the overhead of KS instrumentation, we avoid inserting counters on loops with [well-founded](https://en.wikipedia.org/wiki/Well-founded_relation) induction variables.

 # Build
 Nisse is implemented on top of LLVM.